Auschwitz anniversary marked as peace again shattered by war

 In all, some 1.1 million people were killed at the vast complex before it was liberated by Soviet troops on Jan.
 27, 1945.

-Today the site, with its barracks and barbed wire and the ruins of gas chambers, stands as one of the world’s most recognized symbols of evil and a site of pilgrimage for millions from around the world.
+Today the site, with its barracks, barbed wire and ruins of gas chambers, stands as one of the world’s most recognized symbols of evil and a site of pilgrimage for millions.

-Jewish and Christian prayers for the dead were recited at the memorial site, which lies only 300 kilometers from Ukraine, where Russian aggression is creating unthinkable death and destruction — a conflict on the minds of many this year.
+Jewish and Christian prayers for the dead were recited at the memorial site, which lies only 300 kilometers (185 miles) from Ukraine, where Russian aggression is creating death and destruction — a conflict on the minds of many this year.

 “Standing here today at this place of remembrance, Birkenau, I follow with horror the news from the east that the Russian army, which liberated us here, is waging a war there in Ukraine.
 Why?
 Why?” lamented survivor Zdzisława Włodarczyk during observances Friday.